TexasDigitalLibrary/Vireo4ProtractorTesting/README.md

 This project is set up to give a first look at how protractor might be used for testing

-#download protractor
+Download protractor

 > npm install -g protractor

-#load necessary files
+Load necessary files

 > webdriver-manager update

-#In one window start the webdriver
+In one window start the webdriver

 > webdriver-manager start

-#In another window start a local copy of vireo.
+In another window start a local copy of vireo.

 > mvn clean spring-boot:run

-	#Alternately, change the URL in general.page.js to point to another instance.
+	(Alternately, change the URL in general.page.js to point to another instance.)

-#Currently protractor is using and has been tested with the chrome browser.
+Currently protractor is using and has been tested with the chrome browser.
 Firefox may also be used.
-#This choice is made in conf.js
+This choice is made in conf.js

-#In a 3rd window start protractor;
+In a 3rd window start protractor;
 > protractor conf.js

 	--params.perform=settings